IOleg-crypto/WPFTuneForge/README.md

 * View metadata such as artist, album, and title extracted by TagLib#.
 * Enjoy live audio visualization synchronized with playback.

-> [!IMPORTANT]
-> TuneForge saves your favorite songs in a `FavoriteSong.bin` file within the program folder.
-> If this file is deleted, all your favorite songs will be lost.

 ---